 What are some ways that parents can be involved?
 At Montessori, we require that Co-op members volunteer at least 20 hours each school year and participate in annual fundraising events.
 Volunteer hours are served in a variety of ways to suit a parents needs.

 What time do preschool classes start?
 The Montessori School of Casper has its own calendar that closely follows the Natrona County School District calendar.
 Our students attend classes Monday-Friday.
 Classes begin at 8 AM.
-Half-day students are dismissed at noon.
-Full-day students are dismissed at 3 PM.
-We offer extended care hours for students from 7:30 AM until 5:30 PM to accommodate typical business hours.
+Half-day students are dismissed at 11:45 AM.
+Full-day students are dismissed at 3:15 PM.
+We offer extended care hours for students from 7:30-8:00 AM and 11:45 AM-5:30 PM to accommodate typical business hours.